 There are a lot of resources available!
 A great place to start is by mining your district to find out what educators are already using?
 Teachers and guidance counselors may already be using relevant resources, or principals may have been eyeing a particular curriculum for a while.
 Compile a list of available options to begin weighing the pros and cons.

 It’s important that all stakeholders understand the long-term vision for SEL in your district as they evaluate potential resources.
 When and how will initiatives be implemented?
 How will success be measured?
 Your team may design a rubric or rating system, invite vendors to present, or implement some type of a vote.
-There are a lot of ways to evaluate the programs you’re interested in!
+There are a lot of ways to evaluate the SEL programs you’re interested in!
 Your process might include several rounds of evaluation, whittling down options from a large list to the top 3 contenders.

-It can be overwhelming to evaluate and select new SEL programming, but by designing a thoughtful process and inviting various stakeholders you can select the best resources to support your educators, students, and parents.
+It can be overwhelming to evaluate and select new SEL programs, but by designing a thoughtful process and inviting various stakeholders you can select the best resources to support your educators, students, and parents.

-Discover how two school districts navigated the evaluation process last year in an the webinar: Evaluating & Selecting SEL Programs.
-You’ll hear from Heather Borges, Principal from Stratford Public Schools and Christopher Soto, Social Emotional and Mental Health Coordinator at Durham Public Schools who will share how their districts evaluated and selected SEL programming.
+Discover how two school districts navigated the evaluation process last year in the webinar: Evaluating & Selecting SEL Programs.
+You’ll hear from Heather Borges, Principal from Stratford Public Schools, and Christopher Soto, Social Emotional and Mental Health Coordinator at Durham Public Schools who will share how their districts evaluated and selected SEL programming.